VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **The Hubble telescope is so powerful that it is like pointing a beam of light at a dime that is two hundred miles away.**
+- ⚡ Daily fun fact: **The Kraft company produces enough Cool Whip, a brand of whipping cream, in one year to fill the entire Grand Canyon**

 <h3 align="left">Connect with me:</h3>
 <p align="left">